xichuqing/D100-D400_credit_prediction/README.md

 # Credit Rating Prediction using GLM and LGBM

 Predicting corporate credit ratings is critical for assessing a company's financial stability and risk.
 This project uses machine learning models, specifically the Generalized Linear Model (GLM) and LightGBM (LGBM), to automate credit rating predictions based on financial indicators.
+Comparison of the models will be provided.

 ## Data source

-The Dataset is from Source:https://www.kaggle.com/datasets/agewerc/corporate-credit-rating/data
+The Dataset is from Source:https://www.kaggle.com/datasets/agewerc/corporate-credit-rating/data A list of 2029 credit ratings issued by major agencies such as Standard and Poors to big US firms (traded on NYSE or Nasdaq) from 2010 to 2016.

+There are 30 features for every company of which 25 are financial indicators.
+They can be divided in:
+1. Liquidity Measurement Ratios: currentRatio, quickRatio, cashRatio, daysOfSalesOutstanding
+2. Profitability Indicator Ratios: grossProfitMargin, operatingProfitMargin, pretaxProfitMargin, netProfitMargin, effectiveTaxRate, returnOnAssets, returnOnEquity, returnOnCapitalEmployed
+3. Debt Ratios: debtRatio, debtEquityRatio
+4. Operating Performance Ratios: assetTurnover
+5. Cash Flow Indicator Ratios: operatingCashFlowPerShare, freeCashFlowPerShare, cashPerShare, operatingCashFlowSalesRatio, freeCashFlowOperatingCashFlowRatio

 ## Installation